ByIvo/github-org-pr-listing/README.md

 * PR_LISTING_GITHUB_ORG: Should be valued as github organization name (the one you find in url)
 * PR_LISTING_AUTHOR: Splitted by spaces, you can provide as many github authors as you want
-* PR_LISTING_MERGE_INTERVAL: The merge interval, should be in format yyyy-MM-dd..yyyy-MM-dd
 * PR_LISTING_BASIC_AUTH_CREDENTIALS: Take your github token access along with your username.
 The value should be username:token

 ## Running in production mode